Hadžipopovac: History

 Southwest border is today set by the Cvijićeva Street, but historically this was the route of the creek of Slavujev potok or Bulbulderski potok (Slavuj or Bulbulder Creek), which flew from the Zvezdara hill into the Danube, east of the present location of the Pančevo Bridge.
 It is completely conducted underground today, into the sewage system.
 At the modern corner of the Cvijićeva and Zdravka Čelara, there was a widening, where the creek would overspill and the pond would form.
 Local population came to the pond for harvesting reeds and shooting ducks.

 Historically, until World War I, the area was considered to be the part of Bulbulder, as term was applied to the much wider area than today.
 It included the entire valley of the Bulbulder Creek with the Veliki Vračar hill, especially its right bank which would today also include Zvezdara Forest, Slavujev Venac, Slavujev Potok, Hadžipopovac and Profesorska Kolonija.

 Major changes ensued after 1886 and construction of the Belgrade New Cemetery nearby.
-The main street which connected the neighborhood to the rest of Belgrade, Grobljanski Put (Cemetery Road, later street; renamed tp Ruzveltova in 1946) became much busier.
+The main street which connected the neighborhood to the rest of Belgrade, Grobljanski Put (Cemetery Road, later street; renamed to Ruzveltova in 1946) became much busier.
 In 1893, a tram line of public transportation was conducted through the street.
 Originally assigned No. 3, it was later changed to No. 8 and in 1949 it became No. 13.
 Because of this, a small bridge was built over the creek in the 19th century, on the route of the Grobljanska Street.
 Original wooden bridge was replaced with the stone one in 1929.
 The bridge was replaced mainly to make easier access to the cemetery, further down the Grobljanska Street.
 Old bridge was often getting covered in ice during the winter and numerous accidents were recorded.